Clouded leopard: Threats

 A coat made of clouded leopard skin.
-Poaching for illegal trade of skin is one of the main threats to the clouded leopard.
+Poaching for the illegal trade of skins is one of the main threats to the clouded leopard.

 Clouded leopard require larger areas of intact forest than are present in many parts of their range.
 They are threatened by habitat loss following large–scale deforestation and commercial poaching for the wildlife trade.
 In Myanmar, 301 body parts of at least 279 clouded leopards, mostly skins and skeletons, were observed in four markets surveyed between 1991 and 2006, despite the protected status of clouded leopards in Myanmar.
 Some markets are located near Myanmar's borders with China and Thailand and are used to facilitate cross-border smuggling.

 In Nepal, 27 cases of clouded leopard body parts were discovered between November 1988 and March 2020 in nine districts of the country, comprising at least 51 individual clouded leopards.
 In 17 of these cases, the poachers and traders were arrested.